-For sencha, the best option is the excellent organic Sencha from Rishi tea.
+For sencha, the best option is the excellent organic Sencha from Ocha & Co.
 It is reasonably priced and a far better tea than you would expect to get for the cost.

 For Dragon Well, try this organic tea from Golden Moon which is another great value buy.